 If you’re happy to take on our recommendation, we can have you arrive at the clinic with a very short turnaround – usually just a couple of days.

-This is one of the main advantages of private rehab – being able to start treatment straight away.
+This is one of the main advantages of private rehab in Shropshire – being able to start treatment straight away.

-When you arrive at the clinic, you will be welcomed by the staff, and eventually assessed by the welcome team.
+When you arrive at your chosen drug and alcohol rehab in Shropshire, you will be welcomed by the staff, and eventually assessed by the welcome team.